devops329/devops/instruction/jwtPizzaService/jwtPizzaService.md

 You can view them using the undocumented [factory service docs](https://pizza.cs329.click/docs/factory) endpoint.

-## ☑ Assignment
+## ☑ Exercise

 1. Fork the [jwt-pizza-service](https://github.com/devops329/jwt-pizza-service) repository.
 1. Clone it to your development environment.
 1. Build and explore the application code.

-Once you are done, go over to Canvas and submit the URL of your forked repository.
-This should look something like this:
+Once you are done, your backend repo URL should look something like this:

 ```
 https://github.com/youraccountnamehere/jwt-pizza-service